High-Value Counsel from Orange County Workers’ Compensation Lawyers

 visits, and other medical costs needed to treat your injuries.

-Death benefits (if a worker dies): Death benefit are paid to a worker's spouse, children,
+Death benefits (if a worker dies): Death benefits are paid to a worker's spouse,

-or other dependents.
-Payments can include costs of burial expenses and
+children, or other dependents.
+Payments can include costs of burial expenses

 What to Do If You Have Been Injured While at Work